kolov/x2j/README.md

 Some conventions are needed for this conversion.
-The rules I found at http://www.xml.com/pub/a/2006/05/31/converting-between-xml-and-json.html make sense, except the last one.
-I copied the rules here:
+The rules I found at http://www.xml.com/pub/a/2006/05/31/converting-between-xml-and-json.html make perfect sense to me, except #7 dealing with mixed content.
+Here's a copy of the rules:

     1. <e/>                        <--->  "e" : null
     2.	<e>text</e>	                <--->  "e" : "text"